commonsharp/SurvivalProject-Server/README.md

 * The premium card 'Time Bonus' is now working.
 * Fixed a bug where if a player had a quest life, it would be used in battle modes as well, resulting in a never ending game.
 * Fixed the bug where switching teams wasn't shown to the people in the lobby.
+* Fixed a bug where kicking a player didn't work properly.

 # 20/04/2017
 * There are now 3 servers, one for each channel (beginner/hero/epic).